willdurand/willdurand.github.io/_posts/2012-01-17-my-git-branching-model.markdown

 ---

 <br>
-_2015-09-11: I like (and use) this [simple yet powerful Git branching model by Juan Benet](https://gist.github.com/willdurand/eec15f945d55ea80d62a)._
+_2015-09-11 - I like (and also use) this [simple yet powerful Git branching model by Juan Benet](https://gist.github.com/willdurand/eec15f945d55ea80d62a)._

 We all probably know [a successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/) which is a very interesting model for teams who want to use Git.
 However, this model is a bit too complex for common needs.